跳到主要內容

 1.Financial Carbon Emissions

-By providing a globally recognized framework, PCAF fosters consensus in the financial industry on contributions and progress in climate action.
-As data quality improves, this tool will become increasingly useful for exploring the impact of financial activities on the climate.
-According to the asset categories and methodologies defined by PCAF, Capital Futures conducts carbon accounting for its related investments.
-The total financial carbon emissions amount to 840.77 metric tons of CO2 equivalent (tCO2e), with an overall data quality score of 1.08 (with 1 being the best and 5 being the worst).
+By providing a globally recognized framework, PCAF fosters consensus within the financial industry regarding each contribution and progress made toward climate action.
+As data quality improves, this tool will become increasingly valuable in assessing the impact of financial activities on the climate.
+In accordance with the financial asset categories and methodologies defined by PCAF, and with reference to the “Practical Guidelines for Financial Carbon Emissions (Scope 3) of Domestic Futures Firms’ Investment Portfolios” issued by the Taiwan Futures Association, Capital Futures has conducted a carbon inventory for relevant long-term investment positions (accounted for as financial assets measured at fair value through other comprehensive income).
+The financial carbon emissions of these long-term investment positions amount to 93.315 metric tons of carbon dioxide equivalent (tCO2e), with an overall data quality score of 1.018 (where a score of 1 indicates the highest data quality and 5 the lowest).

 2.Scenario Analysis